Mi117/Telstra_Spring4Shell_Cybersecurity-Simulation/README.md

 Spring4Shell highlights the risk of vulnerabilities in widely adopted frameworks.
 When core development tools are affected, thousands of applications become potential attack vectors overnight.

+In this particular instance we are a member of the Cybersecurity Team @ Telstra and an alert has come into the Security Operation Centre (SOC).
+Let's dive into it.

 ---

 ### Task 1 - Responding to a Malware Attack